 Sugar is not as sweet as you may think, and you already know it is not healthy for you and that it won’t help you become superhuman.
-To help you improve your health and finally start reducing your sugar intake, I thought that, today, I would share an extract from our eBook, The Superhuman Diet.
 A healthy diet can do far more than you may think in terms of helping you get to a superhuman level of health.

 “Eating sugar sends signals to the brain, and triggers the release of dopamine, which is part of why we love it so much.
 When sugar reaches your stomach, your body separates the sugar into two types: glucose and fructose.
 Most sugar sources consist of a combination of both.
 We know that sugar is bad for us, but we also need to understand why.